-Inside the walls is a beautiful garden and you can climb up old stone steps in the walls to get even better views over the city.
+Inside the castle walls lies a beautiful small garden and you can climb up old stone steps within the walls to get even better views over the city.
 Just be careful as there are no railings or safety features!

 3. Cross the Roman bridge in Tavira

 The current structure was actually built in the 17th century but everyone calls it the Roman bridge because of the style of its arches.

 The temporary bridge I mentioned earlier was built following the 1989 floods which took out the Roman bridge for a while.
 Nowadays, it’s the focal point of the town and extremely photogenic, although my efforts leave much to be desired.